ignitialio/dlake-service/README.md

 - _prod:start_: starts production service container
 - _prod:stop_: stops and cleans up production service container
 - _docker:build_: builds Docker image for the service
-- _docker:publish:private_: publishes Docker image to an eventually private Docker registry (_registry.ignitial.io_ is private: you must change this, unless we gave you an access to it)
+- _docker:publish:private_: publishes Docker image to an eventually private Docker registry (_registry.gitlab.com_ is private: you must change this, unless we gave you an access to it)
 - _docker:publish:public_: publishes Docker image to Docker Hub registry (_ignitial/_ means that this uses _ignitial_: you must change this, unless we gave you an access to it)